Chart Color Schemes

 Shortland - Jesmond features high concentrations of group households and lone person households, with a fairly typical median household size

-Family households constitute 56.8% of all households, including 18.9% couples with children, 23.3% couples without children, and 12.3% single parent families.
-Non-family households comprise the remaining 43.2%, with lone person households at 30.4% and group households comprising 12.7%.
+Family households account for 56.8 percent of all households, including 18.9 percent couples with children, 23.3 percent couples without children, and 12.3 percent single parent families.
+Non-family households constitute the remaining 43.2 percent, with lone person households at 30.4 percent and group households comprising 12.7 percent of the total.
 The median household size is 2.4 people, which aligns with the Rest of NSW average.

 Frequently Asked Questions - Households